Palma de Mallorca

 Open every day 12.30 to 16.00 and from 20.00 to midnight except Monday.

 Authentic chinese food in modern surroundings at affordable prices.
 Also suitable for vegetarians and vegans.
+We like the extensive selection of well presented dishes.

 C/.
 Missio 7A (Nr.
 Rambla) Palma.
 Tel: 971 720 114